russross/blackfriday/mmark2rfc.md

 A>
 A> The
-A> [source of this document](https://raw.githubusercontent.com/miekg/mmark/master/mmark2rfc.md) A> provides an good example.
+A> [source of this document](https://raw.githubusercontent.com/miekg/mmark/master/mmark2rfc.md) A> provides a good example.

 {mainmatter}